Support Available for Teams

-The disproportionate impact of COVID-19 on people of black, asian and minority ethnic (BAME) backgrounds is of concern to everyone here at ELFT.
-Alongside recent events in the US and the UK highlighting race inequalities, Chief Executive Dr Navina Evans addressed all staff in an email and later in a video message (05.06.20) to express her feelings and invite staff to take part in a series of online meetings.
+The disproportionate impact of COVID-19 on people of Black, Asian and minority ethnic (BAME) backgrounds is of concern to everyone here at ELFT.
+Alongside events in the US and the UK highlighting race inequalities, in June 2020 our then Chief Executive Dr Navina Evans addressed all staff in a video message (05.06.20) to express her feelings and invite staff to take part in a series of online meetings.

-On 27 April, an extraordinary Online Meeting for BAME Colleagues took place.
+Back in April 2020, we held an extraordinary Online Meeting for BAME Colleagues .
 See the link for a summary of the discussion.

 Staying Well During COVID-19 Vitamin D - the latest guidance and advice about taking vitamin D supplements

 - A Chat Bot Download the Woebot app onto a personal device for a free, COVID-19 specific version of Woebot to work with users daily to reduce stress, combat isolation and help support with the symptoms of depression and anxiety.
 Also, located in the bottom right hand corner of the Care first website The chat bot will not remember any of the conversation history and only asks the users name.
 No additional data is collected.

 - Silver Cloud - Free access to a 6 module 'Space from Covid' programme